anatsuk1/cmd4_adrsir/README.md

 # Thanks
 ## adrsirlib
-tokieng created the python script which great and helpful.
+@tokieng created the python script which great and helpful.

 [Bit Trade One, LTD.](https://bit-trade-one.co.jp) provided useless scripts and no supports.